A guide to Point Park offices

 The Honors Program welcomes Point Park University students of all majors and interests who want to move beyond traditional classroom instruction and university experiences.
-The program encourages enhanced student and faculty collaboration and strives to enrich students’ academic, leadership, community service, and creativity skills through a variety of methods, including challenging coursework, service projects, leadership activities, and academic and other special programs.
+The program encourages enhanced student and faculty collaboration and strives to enrich students’ academic, leadership, and community service skills through a variety of methods, including challenging coursework, service projects, leadership activities, and academic and other special programs.
 Students challenge themselves by enrolling in specific honors sections of courses and by adapting specific classes with additional assignments and activities, permitting them to work collaboratively with professors.
 Students must take six honors classes and earn eighteen credits to complete the program.
 A thesis or ending project is optional but encouraged, particularly for those who plan to attend graduate school.

 Students earning a minimum 3.5 QPA or scoring more than 1700 on the SAT test or 25 on the ACT test are automatically admitted into the Honors Program.
 Other students can complete an application to enter the program.
 For more information, visit the website at www.pointpark.edu/Academics/AcademicSupport/HonorsProgram, or contact Helen Fallon, Honors Program Director, at email@example.com or 412-392-3982 or 412-392-8192.
 The Honors Program Office is located in 405 Lawrence Hall.